 Icodec Insulin | 196 |

-Icodec Insulin is currently in clinical trials and not yet FDA-approved.
+Icodec Insulin is currently in clinical trials and is not yet FDA-approved.
 It is being manufactured by Novo Nordisk Pharmaceuticals and is undergoing clinical trials in both type 1 and type 2 Diabetes patients.

 Once weekly insulin in combination with once weekly Semaglutide (Ozempic) or Tirzepatide (Mounjaro) may provide stable glucose control in individuals who are non-compliant with daily medications.